-\Completion of these courses will satisfy the North Carolina Department of Labor teacher assistant certification requirements.
+Completion of these courses will satisfy the North Carolina Department of Labor teacher assistant certification requirements.

 +Instead of EDU 119, students may elect to take EDU 111 Early Childhood Credential I and EDU 112 Early Childhood Credential II or EDU 111 and EDU 113 Family/Early Childhood Credential.
+TOTAL SEMESTER HOURS CREDIT FOR DEGREE: 66 autobody repair trade.
+The student studies the construction of the automobile body and techniques of autobody repairing, rebuilding, and refinishing.